 - Salt to taste (I added 1 teaspoon)

-- Peel the onion, ginger and garlic.
-Add half the onion and the ginger and garlic to the bowl of a food processor or high-powered blender.
+- Peel the onion, ginger, and garlic.
+Add half the onion, the mango, ginger and garlic to the bowl of a food processor or high-powered blender.
 You can slice the other half of then onion and add to the vegetables you'll be using later if you like.

 - Add the spices (coriander, cumin, turmeric, curry, cloves) and blitz everything until as smooth as possible.